|

 George Collard,

-910781, was born and enlisted in Dover, and was a Gunner in the 340th battery, 337th
+for the Great War in Dover, and was a Gunner in the 340th battery, 337th

 brigade, of the Royal Horse Artillery/Royal Field Artillery

+(territorial force).
 He was 39 when he

 died suddenly on 29th January 1917 at the Military

+Hospital, Canterbury.
 He is buried at River

-Parish church, Dover, United Kingdom. |
+Parish church, Dover. |

 Comper, E.

-Ernest Comper,
+Ernest James Comper,

-184365, was a 2nd Class Petty Officer in the Royal Navy.
+a 2nd Class Petty Officer in the Royal Navy and was aboard HM Trawler Princess Beatrice

 killed by a mine explosion off the Belgian Coast on 5th

-October 1914, when he was 33.
+October 1914.
 He is commemorated on the

-Chatham naval Memorial, United Kingdom.
+Chatham Naval Memorial, United Kingdom, panel 1.

 He was